 Contact us today to review your domicile status.

-In August 2014 HM Revenue & Customs (HMRC) announced fundamental changes affecting all UK resident but non-UK domiciled individuals (and some trustees and other relevant persons) who were planning to (or have already used) untaxed foreign income or gains as security for loans used in the UK.
+In August 2014 HM Revenue & Customs (HMRC) announced fundamental changes affecting all UK resident but non-dom individuals (and some trustees and other relevant persons) who were planning to use (or have already used) untaxed foreign income or gains as security for loans used in the UK.

 Previously HMRC’s widely published approach was that, in commercial circumstances, such income or gains would not be treated as remitted.
 In an unexpected change, with no advanced warning, HMRC have withdrawn this ‘concessionary’ treatment.